This is an extension to my notes on parameters for scripts or (advanced) functions in Powershell:

 B. Normal code must be in a Begin{}, Process{} or End{} block (see Gotchas)!

-C. Steps to do before one can use the dynamic parameters (compare with the comments in the sample code):
+C. Steps to do before one can use the dynamic parameters (see example below for details):

 Gotchas!